intellifactory/DUE-FSharp/2020/project-01.md

  * Display all stored measurements as a Day/(Loss or Gain)/Weight table.
  * Display a line chart for all measurements (X-axis: date, Y-axis: weight).

-Storage should be implemented as a server-side in-memory storage (list, map, etc.), and charting should be done with [WebSharper.Charting](https://github.com/dotnet-websharper/charting).
+Storage should be implemented as a server-side in-memory store (list, map, etc.), and charting should be done with [WebSharper.Charting](https://github.com/dotnet-websharper/charting).

 Extra credit:

  * Switching storage to a server-side database (MS SQL). *(+15 points)*
  * Implementing user registration (username and password) and logging in/out. *(+15 points)*
- * Binding and using a JS charting library. *(up to +20 points, depending on the library and its binding)*, OR
- * Inlining calls to a JS charting library. *(+10 points)*
+ * Binding and using another/custom JS charting library. *(up to +20 points, depending on the library and its binding)*, OR inlining calls to such library. *(+10 points)*
  * Elaborate UI design. *(up to +10 points)*